 Member Organizations of the Security Forum are varied but share a common goal to manage and reduce technology-related risks, secure the technology environment, and raise confidence levels in business technology operations.

-The Security Forum thanks RiskLens for the work done around the Open FAIR standard and for helping build and support the global community of information risk analysts.
+The Security Forum thanks HealthGuard for their work around quantitative risk analysis and the Open FAIR standard and for helping build and support the global community of cyber risk analysts.

 The Open FAIR Certification for People program is aimed at meeting the needs of risk analysts and organizations employing risk analysts.
 The program is based on the Open FAIR (Factor Analysis of Information Risk), which provides a model and taxonomy for understanding, analyzing, and measuring information risk.